lightly-ai/lightly/docs/source/docker/integration/dagster_aws.rst

 See `this guide <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html>`_ to get started.
 Connect to the instance.

-Next, the Lightly worker should be installed on the instance.
+Next, the Lightly Worker should be installed on the instance.
 Please follow the instructions `here <https://docs.lightly.ai/docker/getting_started/setup.html>`__.
 Make sure you have the API token and the worker id from the setup steps.
 Start the worker in waiting mode with the following arguments:

 .. code-block:: shell